George Montagu (police officer)

-George Montagu (14 February 1843 – 26 August 1904) was an police officer who worked for much of his career in the Northern Territory of Australia while serving with the South Australia Police.
+George Montagu (14 February 1843 – 26 August 1904) was a police officer who worked for much of his career in the Northern Territory of Australia while serving with the South Australia Police.

 He was involved in a series of massacres of Aboriginal Australians including at Mole Hill and in the Daly River Region.
 His actions during the massacres in the Daly River led to a formal enquiry into his actions by the South Australia government in 1886 which found him innocent of wrongdoing.

 Early life

 Montagu was born in Ireland and after his marriage he migrated to Australia where he settled in South Australia.

 Career as a police officer

 On 16 July 1868 Montagu joined the South Australian Police Force as a third-class trooper; in his early years he spent time at several locations throughout the state until he was transferred to the Northern Territory on 8 August 1873 and was based in Darwin.
 While in the Northern Territory Montagu was still employed by the South Australian police as this was during the period that South Australia administered the Northern Territory.

 From 12 July to 4 September 1875 Montagu was involved in a massacre at Mole Hill (Gunduburun/Goondburoon) which lead to the death of approximately 40 Mangarayi people; this massacre was in response to the killing of the Overland Telegraph Line staff at the Daly River Telegraph Station; more recent estimates by Tony Roberts puts this number at 150-200.
 Inspector Paul Foelsche, who had authorised the reprisals, called the massacres "a picnic with the natives".

 On 1 August 1884 Montagu was promoted to corporal and, immediately following this, was involved in a series of massacres in the Daly River region.
 These massacres took place in reprisal for the murder of three copper mine workers John Landers, Harry Hauschild and Johannes Noltenius, as well as Thomas Schollert who was the camp cook by Aboriginal people on 3 September 1884.
 The first massacre, which is often referred to as the Coopermine Massacre, killed Mulluk-Mulluk, Murrinh-Patha and Woolwonga men, women and children.
 It was a persistent belief of Aboriginal people in the region that the murders of the four European men where, in themselves, in retaliation for assaults on Aboriginal women.

 In reporting back on the massacres Montagu, who was in charge of the official police party, stated that there were only 20 to 30 Aboriginal deaths but more contemporary reports suggest that number is closer to 150 people or even 200, or higher, and is credited with decimating their populations and wiping out the Woolwonga population.